mohamedabdallatif/connect-4/README.md

-Connect 4 Game using MinMax Algorith with Alpha & Beta Pruning
+Connect 4 Game using MinMax Algorithm with Alpha & Beta Pruning